-The 45 and Up Study is owned and managed by the Sax Institute (which also publishes Public Health Research & Practice), in collaboration with major partner Cancer Council NSW and partners Heart Foundation, NSW Ministry of Health, NSW Department of Communities and Justice, and Australian Red Cross Lifeblood.
+The 45 and Up Study is owned and managed by the Sax Institute in collaboration with partners Cancer Council NSW, the Heart Foundation, NSW Ministry of Health.
 We thank the many thousands of people participating in the 45 and Up Study.
 Author MM is the Chief Investigator of the Study.

 The authors thank Professor Bruce Armstrong for his expert advice and Emilie Kirkeby-Garstad for assistance with editing and referencing.